Chetnut/VirtualCoach-Training-Meet/README.md

 ## User Manual

-The VirtualCoach Training Meet app is a desktop application designed to help swim coaches create practices that resemble a meet an foster competition between the swimmers.
+The VirtualCoach Training Meet app is a desktop application designed to help swim coaches create practices that resemble a meet and foster competition between the athletes.
 The app allows you to:

 1. **Add Swimmers**
 2. **Generate Meet Events** based on a practice type